 Keep it fresh.
 Make sure that you regularly review the content and remove any out of date or obsolete information.
 Keeping it fresh with new content, features and up to date news will give your employees a reason to return.
 Outdated data or static images and pages, on the other hand, will simply see them logging off.

 Make it fun.
 Yes, it is possible to make the intranet fun and interactive.
 Quizzes, surveys, blogs, chat rooms and social intranet features are all ways to make the intranet more fun for end users.
 What’s more, it doesn’t have to be all about work, all of the time.

 Make it engaging.
 Writing content for the intranet that is engaging is an art form in itself, but the secret is to keep things short and concise – bite-sized pieces of information with an option for to click for more detail is the way to go.
 Most people prefer images and diagrams over big blocks of text.
 And use your imagination in considering other media to get your message across.
 How about mixing things up and using videos, webinars or wikis from time to time.
 It doesn’t always have to be about words.

 Intranets offer a range of solutions to businesses of all sizes and in all sectors.
 Whatever the particular pain point is in your organization – whether it is communications, employee engagement or managing information – like a great many other companies before you, you’ll find that the intranet quickly becomes an essential part of your business operations.

 Intranet Design Articles

 Are you looking for employee directory software?
-Well, try googling ‘employee directory software’ and you’ll find hundreds, if not thousands of results.
-And yes, most of them will do what it says on the box and will deliver a functioning employee directory.
+Well, try googling ‘employee directory software’, and you’ll find hundreds of results.
+And yes, most of them will do what it says on the box and deliver a functioning employee directory.
 But that’s it – that’s all they...